-- Each student must choose a concentration within the major upon declaration of the history major. - For geographic and thematic concentrations, students must take at least five courses within the concentration, one of which may be a 200-level course if listed as pertinent, while the other four must be at or above the 300-level, including one colloquium (400-level - course). - For the General Studies concentration, students must take five courses, one each in the five primary geographic and chronological fields.
+- Each student must choose a concentration within the major upon declaration of the history major. - For geographic and thematic concentrations, students must take at least five courses within the concentration, one of which may be a 200-level course if listed as pertinent, while the other four must be at or above the 300-level, including one colloquium (400-level course). - For the General Studies concentration, students must take five courses, one each in the five primary geographic and chronological fields.
 At least four of the courses must be at or above the 300-level. - One of the major's two research papers must be done within the concentration.
-Exceptions to this rule can only be obtained through petitioning the Director of Undergraduate Studies.